addthis/fluxthis.io/docs/controller-views.md

 called (their purpose is changing data).

 #### getInitialState()

+This life-cycle method should be used when you have internal state to the component that is not set by state from the store.

 **Note: ** When you are using this mixin you need to ensure that you are not setting the same key's in `getInitialState` & `getStateFromStores`;